THE PERSPECTIVE OF INTEGRATION OF THE WESTERN BALKANS INTO THE EU

 - Kosovo-Serbia dialogue saga facilitated by Brussels

-- Democracy and democratization of countries in the region
+- Democracy and good governance in the Western Balkans

 - Minorities and their situation in the Balkan countries